 Durham is by and large a very safe place to live.
 However, crime does occur and thieves will look for easy targets such as laptops, bicycles, mobile phones and other electronic devices.
 They very rarely use forced entry but will look for easy opportunities such as windows which have been left open.
 Please be vigilant and take precautions to protect your property by ensuring doors are locked behind you, windows not left open (particularly on the ground floor) and, where possible, properties are alarmed, particularly during the vacations.
-If you need advice on securing your home or possessions, you may wish to speak with PC Gary Thompson, the University's Police Liaison Officer.
+If you need advice on securing your home or possessions, you may wish to speak with Durham Police.
 A message from Durham Constabulary for all students is also available HERE.